 Drink a protein shake immediately after a run to repair your muscles and speed the healing process.
 A protein shake is easy for your system to digest after a long run.
 Whey protein is great, but if you are vegan, there are excellent vegan protein powders available.
 Mix in some greens and a banana to boost your recovery even more with much-needed carbohydrates.

 Do not skimp on your water intake.
 If you want to feel good during your runs, then you cannot be dehydrated.
 It is possible to overhydrate during a run, so focus on drinking plenty before and immediately after a workout.
 Sip on water while you finish your protein shake and with your BCAAs after your hard runs.
 Then focus on drinking more water throughout the day.

 You should be foam rolling every day, especially after a run.
 After you drink your protein shake, BCAAs and are drinking water, stretch and roll.
 If you have nagging muscle soreness, foam rolling before a run can also help.
 If you find a hot spot (a particularly painful place), spend extra time rolling that area.
 Do not overdo it, though.
 Runners have been known to bruise themselves with excessive foam rolling!

 With proper nutrition, hydration, and supplements, you can recover faster and more efficiently from your long, hard runs.
 This is necessary for success when you have 26 long miles ahead of you on race day.
-Do not forget to use the same pre and post workout recovery practices on race day so you can PR and feel great enough to celebrate afterwards.
+Do not forget to use the same pre and post-workout recovery practices on race day so you can PR and feel great enough to celebrate afterward.